ElmuUuU/juniorwebdevelopment/readme.txt

-One day, before the project finished, we realised, that we ran out of time.
+One day, before the project was due, we realised, that we ran out of time.
 We still had too much to fix and too much to add.
+We deemed the project as not fixable anymore, since we discovered many errors, that we did not anticipate before.
+We had made some mistakes in planning, that made it so, that we couldn't recover from those mistakes in the remaining time.

+These are the things, that we learned from failing, that we realised are reasons we failed on, or in other words the things that we have to improve on:
+- We should not haven chosen typescript as our programming language, since in the end we realised, that many things are different in typescript, then in javascript.
+In our last meeting we concluded, that everybody was more proficient in javascript then in typescript.
+- This is partially due to typescript, but we should not have made all the script and html in the same file.
+Making everything in the same file has resulted in some things not working the way, they could have worked and made debugging in general harder then it had to be.